ASCO Survey on COVID-19 in Oncology (ASCO) Registry

 You CAN'T join if...

 - COVID-19 suspected, but no positive test result

 - Patient is a cancer-free not receiving any anti-cancer or adjuvant treatment

-- Patient is receiving adjuvant therapy, but has been cancer-free for more than 12 months at the time of COVID-19 diagnosis
+- Patient is receiving adjuvant therapy, but has been cancer-free for up to 12 months at the time of COVID-19 diagnosis

 - Helen Diller Family Comprehensive Cancer Center, UCSF